TaroSchenker/TaroSchenker/README.md

 # Hello there!
 I'm Taro Schenker 🎶👋

-Formerly a tour and artist manager in the music industry, I've translated a decade's worth of organisational and project management skills to software development.
-My passion for technology was first sparked during my studies in Audio & Music Technology where I developed audio plugins in C++, leading me to explore the world of coding.

-In 2022, I graduated from the Futureproof Tech Training Academy and embarked on my software development journey.
-Currently, I'm an Associate Software Developer at YOOX Net-A-Porter, where I've contributed to enhancing vital software, boosting team productivity, and led a team to victory in the 2023 YNAP Hackathon.

-My unique background in the vibrant world of music has been instrumental in cultivating an innovative perspective in the tech scene.
-When I'm not coding, you'll find me playing guitar, learning piano, or experimenting with audio software.

 Ready for new challenges, I'm eager to contribute my skills towards crafting user-friendly software solutions.
 I'm excited about the potential for growth, innovation, and making a lasting impression in this dynamic intersection of creativity and technology.

 👨‍💻 Software Development